Fear No Evil (1981 film)

-Fear No Evil is a 1981 American supernatural horror film directed by Frank LaLoggia, and starring Stefan Arngrim, Elizabeth Hoffman, and Kathleen Rowe McAllen.
+Fear No Evil is a 1981 American supernatural horror film directed by Frank LaLoggia in his feature directorial debut, and starring Stefan Arngrim, Elizabeth Hoffman, and Kathleen Rowe McAllen.
 Its plot involves a seventeen-year-old student in 1980 realizing that he is the Antichrist, and his subsequent battle with two female-incarnate archangels.

 Fear No Evil was the directorial debut of LaLoggia, who personally raised $150,000 of the film's budget.
 Principal photography took place on location in and around LaLoggia's hometown of Rochester, New York in the late summer and fall of 1979.

-The film was acquired for distribution by Avco Embassy Pictures, who released it theatrically on January 16, 1981.
+The film was acquired for distribution by Avco Embassy Pictures, who also partially funded its post-production.
+The film was released theatrically on January 16, 1981.
 It received mixed reviews from critics, and grossed $3 million at the United States box office.
 The film won the award for Best Low-Budget Film at the 9th Saturn Awards in 1982.

 Plot

 A Roman Catholic priest, Father Damon, murders a man outside a castle-like estate on an island in upstate New York.
 The man he kills claims to be Lucifer himself, and promises to return.
 Decades later, in 1963, Andrew Williams is born.
 After his mother is paralyzed under mysterious circumstances, Andrew's father realizes something is peculiar about his son, eventually coming to the realization that Andrew is the son of Lucifer.
 In 1980, as a senior in high school, Andrew is academically brilliant, but withdrawn and socially awkward.
 Consequently, he is often bullied by his peers.
 Andrew feels drawn to the estate where Father Damon committed the murder, which is due for demolition for an impending golf course.

 At school one day, one of Andrew's tormentors, Tony, attempts to harass him in the gym shower.
 Overcome by strange powers, Tony kisses him in front of their peers.
 The event leaves Tony hysterical, and he leaves, terrified of Andrew.
 Later, Andrew is notified that he has received scholarships to several Ivy League colleges, including Yale and Harvard, but is indifferent to the news.
 Meanwhile, a local elderly woman, Margaret, visits Father Daly at his parish, and discusses Damon, whom she knew personally; Father Daly insists Damon wrongly murdered the man, though Margaret believes he was in fact Lucifer, and Father Damon, a manifestation of the archangel Raphael.
 One of Margaret's few friends is actually Andrew's father, the local mailman, who always talks to her when he makes his deliveries.
 He insists that Father Damon was a good man and a good priest, and that the town did him a disservice by convicting him.